 Frisian nature is to stick with status quo and deny the world has changed.
-Even if their land partly has been washed away during great sea floods and only some islands are left, you still call it land.
-This also applies for the status quo achieved with the governments both in Germany and in the Netherlands.
-An influx of exiled governments or government officials into the Frisian regions in Germany and in the Netherlands would jeopardize things.
-Of course, improvements with the national governments are still being sought after locally and regionally, but it could have been much worse too.
+Even when their land partly was washed away during great floods, and only some islands are left, they still call the seabed land.
+Yes, they have the blinkers on.
+This also applies for the status quo achieved with the central governments, both in Germany and the Netherlands.
+An influx of exiled governments or government officials into the Frisian regions would jeopardize things.
+Of course, improvements with the central governments are still being sought after locally and regionally, but it could have been much worse too.

-If you are lucky enough to extract an opinion out of a Frisian on the whole issue at all (read our blog post Grassland Conversation, with an advice how to make a conservation with a Frisian in the wild) they most likely will question the legalistic approach of capital Madrid.
-It does not help to merely declare the obvious, namely: what is lawful and what is unlawful.
+If you are lucky enough to extract an opinion out of a Frisian on the whole issue at all (read our advice in Grassland conversations how to converse with Frisians in the wild), they most likely will question the legalistic approach of capital Madrid.
+They probably feel it does not help to merely declare the obvious, namely, what is lawful and what is unlawful.
 People know that already, and that is exactly the issue.
 Neither does it help to declare a regional government incompetent in matters of self-determination.
-Neither does it help that a Castile King uses similar and firm language as well.
-Language, in fact, reminding the Frisians of the Low Countries of the time of the Plakkaat van Verlatinghe ‘Plaque of Separation’ in the sixteenth century; i.e. the statement of the republics of the Low Countries by which they chose for independence and separation from the (same) King of Spain.
-It all does not contribute to dialogue and the process of finding creative and much needed political solutions.
-The statement of the European Commission’s First Vice-President Frans Timmermans basically gave no other perspectives as just described, and therefore Timmermans too stressed the legal unlawful situation, stressed the blatant obviousness.
-This is what the Frisians might say to you.
+Neither does it help that a Castile king uses similar and firm language as well.
+Language, in fact, reminding the Frisians of the Low Countries of the time of the Plakkaat van Verlatinghe ‘plaque of separation’ in the sixteenth century.
+The Plakkaat was the statement of the united republics of the Low Countries that they chose independency and thus separation from the king of Spain.
+Indeed, the same Spanish royalty now with Catalonia.

 Judge Wolthers in the town of Heerenveen forbade the use of the Frisian language in his court in a certain case.
 This inspired journalist Fedde Schurer to publish his famous article ‘The Last Man of the Black Heap’.
-With this, Schurer compared judge Wolters with the Saxon bandits (the Black Heap) who ransacked province Friesland on behalf of province Holland during the Late Middle Ages.
-Schurer was charged by the prosecutor, and had to appear for trial on Friday November 16th that same year.
-People started protesting in front of the court in Leeuwarden, at Zaailand sq.
+With this, Schurer compared judge Wolters with the Saxon bandits De Zwarte Hoop ‘the Black Heap’ who ransacked province Friesland on behalf of Holland early sixteenth century.
+Schurer was charged by the prosecutor, and had to appear for trial on Friday November 16, that same year.
+People started protesting in front of the court in Leeuwarden, at Zaailand square.
 The demonstration was cracked down in a harsh manner by the police, including the use of batons.
 Hence this day is remembered as Kneppelfreed ‘Baton Friday’, but also known as the Battle of Zaailand.

 Perhaps the biggest achievement of a democracy is that the majority gives minorities within its territory the unlimited freedom to separate at will.
 But because of mutual positive involvement and self-interest, minorities do not feel the need to do so.
 See here the discrepancy between the former First Vice-President’s statement and a democratic European Union filled with minorities.
 Promoting rights and culture of minorities in Europe is therefore also important.
 It is not without reason the European Charter for Regional or Minorities Languages was signed in 1992.
-Unfortunate, only in 2016, the Council of Europe still needed to be very critical towards the Netherlands’ Government for the fact the position of the Mid-Frisian language had deteriorated.
-Some Frisians whisper too that they would like to see the European Commission makes a statement also on these matters ánd with a firmness similar to that concerning the Catalan Referendum.
+Unfortunate, only in 2016, the Council of Europe still needed to be very critical towards the Netherlands’ Government for the fact the position of the Frisian language had deteriorated.
+Some Frisians whisper too that they would like to see the European Commission makes a statement also on these matters ánd with a firmness similar to that concerning the Catalan referendum.
 If you say A you cannot escape from saying B.

 Strength by opposites.
 To be one single open community.
 More idealistic, more diverse and more powerful.
 Revolution Frisian Style.